Central Atlas Tamazight: Morphology

-Central Atlas Tamazight's personal pronouns distinguish three persons, and two genders.
+Central Atlas Tamazight's personal pronouns distinguish three persons and two genders.
 Pronouns appear in three forms: an independent form used in the subject position, a possessive suffix (and a derived independent possessive pronoun), and an object form affixed to the controlling verb.

 Demonstrative pronouns distinguish between proximate and remote.
 When they occur independently, they inflect for number.
-They may also be suffixed to nouns, e.g. /tabardaja/ 'this pack-saddle'.
+They may also be suffixed to nouns: /tabardaja/ 'this pack-saddle'.

-Central Atlas Tamazight verbs are heavily inflected, being marked for tense, aspect, mode, voice, person, and polarity.
+Central Atlas Tamazight verbs are heavily inflected and are marked for tense, aspect, mode, voice, person, and polarity.
 Tamazight verbs have at their core a stem, modified by prefixes, suffixes, moveable affixes, circumfixes, and ablaut.
 The prefixes indicate voice, tense, aspect, and polarity, while the suffixes indicate mood (normal, horatory, or imperative).
-Subject markers are circumfixed to the verb, while object marking and satellite framing are accomplished via either prefixing or suffixing depending on environment Some verb forms are accompanied by ablaut, and sometimes metathesis.
+Subject markers are circumfixed to the verb, and object marking and satellite framing are accomplished via either prefixing or suffixing depending on environment Some verb forms are accompanied by ablaut, and sometimes metathesis.

-Pronominal complement markers cliticize to the verb, with the indirect object preceding the direct object, e.g. /iznz-as-t/ "he sold it to him".
+Pronominal complement markers cliticize to the verb, with the indirect object preceding the direct object:/iznz-as-t/ "he sold it to him".

-Attributive Adjectives after the noun they modify, and inflect for number and gender.
-Adjectives may also occur alone, in which case they become an NP.
+Attributive adjectives occur after the noun they modify and are inflected for number and gender.
+Adjectives may also occur alone in which case they become an NP.
 Practically all adjectives also have a verbal form used for predicative purposes, which behaves just like a normal verb.